 Does not bring closure

 It seems logical that punishing a murderer or terrorist with the most severe punishment would bring closure and relief to victims’ families.
-However, the opposite is true.
+However, the opposite seems to be true.
 Studies show that capital punishment does not bring comfort to those affected by violent and fatal crimes.
 In fact, punishing the perpetrator has been shown to make victims feel worse, as it forces them to think about the offender and the incident even more.
 Also, as capital cases can drag on for years due to endless court appeals, it can be difficult for victims’ families to heal, thus delaying closure.